Top 10 Ways to Teach Your Child Humility

 • Humility may train your child to listen to others as he will learn to place others before himself.

-• It may also facilitate his desire for learning from others thereby warranting his personal and intellectual growth.
+• It may also facilitate his desire to learn from others, thereby warranting his personal and intellectual growth.

-• Cultivating humility in kids can assist in keeping their egos in check which may easily get inflated in today’s digital world where bragging is usually the norm.
+• Cultivating humility in kids can help keep their egos in check.
+In today’s digital world, where bragging is usually the norm, egos may easily get inflated.

-• It may foster their openness to new ideas, inquisitiveness, creativity thus allowing them to explore the world around them.
+• It may foster their openness to new ideas, curiosity, and creativity, thus allowing them to explore the world around them.

-• A humble child may have better interactions with people which can help in building healthy and lasting social relationships.
+• A humble child may interact better with people, which can help build healthy and lasting social relationships.

 • Inspiring humility in children may also inculcate a feeling of gratitude in them.
 They may learn to value and be grateful for all that they have.

-• Promoting humility in kids may motivate them to become good human beings always ready to offer a helping hand to others.
+• Promoting humility in children may motivate them to become good human beings who are always ready to help others.

-• Humble children are generally happier beings safe in the knowledge that they are well liked and self-assured in their knowledge and abilities.
+• Humble children are generally happier and safer, knowing they are well-liked and self-assured in their knowledge and abilities.

 Most parents may ask how to explain humility to a child.
-To put it simply humility is the ability by which you consider others before yourself.
+To put it simply, humility is the ability by which you consider others before yourself.
 It’s not about thinking yourself less but thinking less about yourself.
-Few simple ways of teaching children humility can be:
+A few simple ways of explaining humility to a child can be:

 1. Model Behaviour

 Children may learn better when parents teach through personal example.
-Also, it must be modelled consistently as a lifestyle rather than an on and off example.
+Also, it must be modelled consistently as a lifestyle rather than an on-and-off example.
 Children tend to notice everything.
-They may take note of when you lose your temper in traffic, treat someone badly or use your position of power to yield results in your favour.
-They also observe the times when you hold a door open for an elderly woman, act respectfully towards others, speak kindly to people.
+They may note when you lose your temper in traffic, mistreat someone or use your position of power to yield results in your favour.
+They also observe when you hold a door open for an elderly woman, act respectfully towards others, and speak kindly to people.
 Therefore, as parents, you may like to be mindful of your behaviour.
 Humility begins at home with the parents.

 Behaving appropriately in front of kids